technicat/resume/README.md

-My résumé in [JSON](https://jsonresume.org/)

-## Extensions

-resume.scm processes additions to the original [schema](https://github.com/jsonresume/resume-schema/issues), including images for projects, schools, and awards.
+My résumé in [JSON](https://jsonresume.org/) with additions to the original [schema](https://github.com/jsonresume/resume-schema/issues), including images for projects, schools, and awards.

 ## Scripts